Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 What is Bulletproof Coffee?

-Bulletproof Coffee, also known as butter coffee or keto coffee, is an energizing drink made from high-quality fats and fresh coffee.
+Bulletproof Coffee, or butter or keto coffee, is an energizing drink made from high-quality fats and fresh coffee.
+It provides energy, nutrients, satiety, and a sharp focus.

-MCT stands for medium-chain triglycerides, a type of fat that is extracted from coconut oil.
+MCT stands for medium-chain triglycerides, a type of fat extracted from coconut oil.

-This Bulletproof Coffee recipe is a recipe developed and protected by the bio-hacker Dave Asprey.
-In recent years, however, various high-fat, sugar-free coffee varieties have developed.
+This Bulletproof Coffee recipe has been invented by the bio-hacker Dave Asprey.
+However, various high-fat, sugar-free coffee varieties have developed in recent years.

-Because this buttery coffee provides energy, reduces appetite, and fosters ketosis β a metabolic state in which the body burns fat as its primary energy source β it is very popular.
+Because this buttery coffee provides energy, reduces appetite, and fosters ketosis, it is very popular.
+Ketosis is a metabolic state in which the body burns fat as its primary energy source.

 The keto diet is a high-fat, low-carbohydrate diet.